Canadian International Grains Institute looks at improving value of fusarium-damaged winter wheat crop

 Latest news and releases

-BoMill AB has received an order for BoMill InSight™ worth EUR 552,000 from a leading flour mill group in Saudi Arabia.
+BoMill AB has received an order for BoMill InSight™ worth EUR 515,000 from the UK's largest grain cooperative Camgrain Stores Ltd.